Close Menu

 Similarly comparing the coefficient of x, we get b = sp + rq

-And on comparing the constant term, we get c = sq.
+And when comparing the constant term, we get c = sq.

 This shows that “b” is the sum of two numbers sp & rq, whose product is